 Serafina-Upper West Side, 2178 Broadway (at 77th St.), 212-505-0092

 For The Dessert for Breakfast Pancake: The Stanton Social

 Apparently, you CAN have cookies for breakfast!
 You may not want to make The Stanton Social’s Oreo cookie pancakes a weekly habit – you’re kids are sure to stay on a sugar high all Sunday – but you can’t not try these incredible confections, drizzled with icing and served piled high to your table.
 It’s a pancake that really takes brunch to a whole new level.
 (The caramelized banana pancakes, seen here on the left, also have quite the following.)

 The Stanton Social

 Lower East Side

 Did we miss your favorite?
-Throw another one on the pile — share in the comments below!
+Tell us about it in the comments below!

 — Lambeth Hochwald